Intergalactic-Auditing-Services/CISA/VU-682470-Snapdragon/README.md

 1. **Forensic Integrity:** Provided `.eml` file includes original DKIM/SPF headers for server-side verification of authenticity.
 2. **Visual Proof:** Screenshots from the CISA Case Portal are provided to document the verbatim admissions by agency personnel.

 ---

-**Filed by:** **Joseph Goydish II** *Independent Security Researcher* *Documenting for Public Safety and Program Integrity.*

----

-Would you like me to draft a summary of the technical hardware facts mentioned in Exhibit 3 (like the 40-count loop and hardware signatures) to include in the repository's documentation?